VoiceThread/nativescript-plugins/packages/nativescript-camera/README.md

     });

     this.cam.on(CameraPlus.videoRecordingFinishedEvent, (args: any) => {
-      // some more UI updates
+      // some other UI updates
     });

     this.cam.on(CameraPlus.cameraReadyEvent, (args: any) => {